Diazepam: History

 Diazepam was the second benzodiazepine invented by Leo Sternbach of Hoffmann-La Roche at the company's Nutley, New Jersey, facility following chlordiazepoxide (Librium), which was approved for use in 1960.
 Released in 1963 as an improved version of Librium, diazepam became incredibly popular, helping Roche to become a pharmaceutical industry giant.
 It is 2.5 times more potent than its predecessor, which it quickly surpassed in terms of sales.
 After this initial success, other pharmaceutical companies began to introduce other benzodiazepine derivatives.

 The benzodiazepines gained popularity among medical professionals as an improvement over barbiturates, which have a comparatively narrow therapeutic index, and are far more sedative at therapeutic doses.
 The benzodiazepines are also far less dangerous; death rarely results from diazepam overdose, except in cases where it is consumed with large amounts of other depressants (such as alcohol or opioids).
 Benzodiazepine drugs such as diazepam initially had widespread public support, but with time the view changed to one of growing criticism and calls for restrictions on their prescription.

 Marketed by Roche using an advertising campaign conceived by the William Douglas McAdams Agency under the leadership of Arthur Sackler, diazepam was the top-selling pharmaceutical in the United States from 1969 to 1982, with peak annual sales in 1978 of 2.3 billion tablets.
 Diazepam, along with oxazepam, nitrazepam and temazepam, represents 82% of the benzodiazepine market in Australia.
 While psychiatrists continue to prescribe diazepam for the short-term relief of anxiety, neurology has taken the lead in prescribing diazepam for the palliative treatment of certain types of epilepsy and spastic activity, for example, forms of paresis.
 It is also the first line of defense for a rare disorder called stiff-person syndrome.

 Society and culture

 Recreational use

 Diazepam is a medication with a high risk of misuse and can cause drug dependence.
-Urgent action by national governments has been recommended to improve prescribing patterns of benzodiazepines such as diazepam.
+Some pharmacologists recommend urgent action by national governments to improve prescribing patterns of benzodiazepines such as diazepam.
 A single dose of diazepam modulates the dopamine system in similar ways to how morphine and alcohol modulate the dopaminergic pathways.

 Between 50 and 64% of rats will self-administer diazepam.

-Diazepam has been shown to be able to substitute for the behavioral effects of barbiturates in a primate study.
+Diazepam can substitute for the behavioral effects of barbiturates in a primate study.

 Diazepam has been found as an adulterant in heroin.

-Diazepam drug misuse can occur either through recreational misuse where the drug is taken to achieve a high or when the drug is continued long term against medical advice.
+Diazepam drug misuse can occur either through recreational misuse, where the drug is taken to achieve a high, or when the drug is continued long term against medical advice.